oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Access Token Phishing by Counterfeit Resource Server

-An attacker may setup his own resource server and trick a client into sending access tokens to it, which are valid for other resource servers.
+An attacker may setup his own resource server and trick a client into sending access tokens to it that are valid for other resource servers (see Threats T1 and T5).
 If the client sends a valid access token to this counterfeit resource server, the attacker in turn may use that token to access other services on behalf of the resource owner.

-This attack assumes the client is not bound to a certain resource server (and the respective URL) at development time, but client instances are configured with an resource server's URL at runtime.
-This kind of late binding is typical in situations where the client uses a standard API, e.g., for e-Mail, calendar, health, or banking and is configured by an user or administrator for the standard-based service, this particular user or company uses.
+This attack assumes the client is not bound to one specific resource server (and its URL) at development time, but client instances are provided with the resource server URL at runtime.
+This kind of late binding is typical in situations where the client uses a service implementing a standardized API (e.g., for e-Mail, calendar, health, or banking) and where the client is configured by a user or administrator for a service which this user or company uses.

 There are several potential mitigation strategies, which will be